JakobGM/astrality/CONTRIBUTING.rst

 =================

 First, thanks for considering contributing to Astrality, that means a lot!
-Here we describe how you can help out, either by improving the documentation, submitting issues, or commit pull requests.
+Here we describe how you can help out, either by improving the documentation, submitting issues, or creating pull requests.

 If you end up contributing, please consider adding yourself to the file ``CONTRIBUTORS.rst``.